Shipped

 From floating cards to a focused, image-first MVP

-I created the user flow, information architecture, and wireframes in Figma to guide the experience.
+To guide the early experience, we created the user flow, information architecture, and wireframes in Figma.

-I designed a Floating Card layout to present anatomical details—definitions, images, clinical relevance—with expandable dropdowns to reduce visual clutter and let users to dive deeper only when needed.
+The initial concept used a Floating Card layout to present anatomical details, including definitions, images, and clinical relevance, with expandable dropdowns to reduce visual clutter.

-But during VR testing, we realized that too much text disrupted the immersive experience.
-So we refined the MVP to focus on medical image viewing, leading to clearer interaction and better spatial usability in 3D space.
+Through VR testing, we found that too much text disrupted the immersive experience.
+We then refined the MVP to focus on medical image viewing, creating a clearer interaction flow and better spatial usability in 3D space.

 Organizing Medical Images for Spatial Learning